radarsh/til/README.md

 # Today I Learned

+A collection of TILs heavily inspired from [jbranchaud](https://github.com/jbranchaud/til).

 ## 14/03/2016 - CSS3 ch unit of measurement

 This can be invaluable if you are trying to express the width of an element as a multiple of the character width.